-- 6. only hire and keep employees who think and feel the way they do. - 7.
-When the organisation succeeds, the founder's vision becomes seen as a of that success. - 8. is the process that adapts employees to the organisation's culture. - 9.
-In stage of the socialization process, the new employee sees what the organisation is really like and confronts the possibility that expectations and reality may diverge. - 10.stage is that stage in the socialization process in which a new employee changes and adjusts to the job, work group and organisation.
+5. The original source of an organisation's culture usually reflects the 6. only hire and keep employees who think and feel the way they do.
+7. When the organisation succeeds, the founder's vision becomes seen as a of that success.
+8. is the process that adapts employees to the organisation's culture.
+9. In stage of the socialization process, the new employee sees what the organisation is really like and confronts the possibility that expectations and reality may diverge.
+10. stage is that stage in the socialization process in which a new employed changes and adjusts to the job, work group and organisation.